Complaints Homepage

-The American Iatrogenic Association says, "Keep in mind that state medical boards are generally comprised of physicians.
+We hope you file a complaint, but the only entities with whom you can file a complaint are ones that are on the side of the people about whom you are complaining.
+As the American Iatrogenic Association said, “Keep in mind that state medical boards are generally comprised of physicians.
 As with all such agencies that regulate occupations, members of these boards feel a personal and professional kinship with those who they regulate.
 In other words, doctors do not regulate doctors effectively.
-Claims to the contrary notwithstanding, a state medical board does not operate in your interest."
+Claims to the contrary notwithstanding, a state medical board does not operate in your interest.”

 Rights without remedies are hollow.

-Most patients with legitimate complaints don't complain.
-One of the reasons is the difficulty of learning how and to whom to complain.
-Another is how unfriendly the process is.
-Even I didn't complain.
-I figured out my dentist was doing unnecessary work (the dental hygienist warned me, a second opinion from another dentist confirmed it) and even I didn't complain.
 Just in trying to figure out how and to whom to complain one can smell a rat.
 Nothing about it feels as though there can be an upside to it.
-And, in fact, that is almost always the case.
-If your own misadventure in medicine impels you to try to do something to protect other patients, a good cause to take up would be trying to bring to this fact to the public's and the government's attention and/or trying to establish a legitimate complaint process.
+And, in fact, that almost always is the case.
+If your own misadventure in medicine impels you to try to do something to protect other patients, a good cause to take up would be trying to bring to the public’s and the government’s attention to the fact that there is no reasonable complaint process to which patients can turn.
+State medical boards are lobbyists for doctors, not protectors of patients.

-In the meantime, here is information about how to file your complaint.
+In the meantime, here is information about how to file your complaint with those people.

 List of state medical boards to whom to complain